CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 Obligation to Designate a Title IX Coordinator

 The U.S. Department of Education's Implementing Regulations 34 C.F.R.
-Part 106 and the new Title lX Regulations require that all recipients of Federal financial assistance, including elementary and secondary schools, designate at least one responsible employee to coordinate the efforts to comply with Title lX of the Education Amendments of 1972.
+Part 106 and the 2020 Title lX Regulations require that all recipients of Federal financial assistance, including elementary and secondary schools, designate at least one responsible employee to coordinate the efforts to comply with Title lX of the Education Amendments of 1972.

-District Title lX Coordinators can also be found at ED.gov Civil Rights Coordinators Data Website.
+A list of district Title lX Coordinators can also be found at ED.gov Civil Rights Coordinators Data Website.

 It is unlawful to retaliate against individuals, including Title IX Coordinators, for: